If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Ergonomic handle for easy grip.
+• Ergonomic: The handle is comfortable and easy to grip.

 Cons